abinit/abinit/doc/mkdocs-tutorials/nlo.md

 to get the wave-functions over the full BZ; (3) ddk calculation, (4) derivatives with respect to electric field and atomic displacements.
 Some specific features must however be explicitly specified in order to prepare the non-linear response step (dataset 5).
-First, from dataset 2 it is mandatory to specify :
+First, from dataset 2 it is mandatory to specify:

             nbdbuf  0
             nband   4 (= number of valence bands)

 Also, in dataset 4, it is required to impose [[prtden]], and [[prepanl]]

             prtden4    1
             prepanl4   1

 The purpose for this is (i) to constrain [[kptopt]] = 2 even in the computation of phonons where ABINIT usually take advantages of symmetry